Abdenasser/abdenasser.github.io-old/src/pages/my-personal-drf-serializers-draft/my-personal-drf-serializers-draft.md

 ---
-title: "A personal draft about serializers in django"
+title: "My personal django rest framework serializer notes"
-tags: ["django"]
+tags: ["django", "apis", "notes"]
 date: "2021-08-26"
 spoiler: "A use case driven draft, UDD 🤔 !!"
 ---

-Before today it was only me and god who can read my hand writing, but today it is only god who can...
-I really got stuck reading one of my DRF drafts about `serializers` and that's why I decided to write a digital copy of it, which you might find useful.
+Before today it was only me and god who can read my hand writing, but today it is only god who can... today I got stuck reading one of my DRF drafts about `serializers` and decided that it's that time of the year again where I start thinking that I should have a blog where I can save my notes -then forget about it again-, but as I already got a blog I said why not 🤔 ? ... let's create a digital copy of my drf serializer notes, maybe someone will find it useful.

 > save time creating django apis with [this cool django package](https://github.com/Abdenasser/dr_scaffold), and support the repository by dropping a star ⭐

 <hr>

+Let's define an Index or a table of content that we can use as reference in the future.

 ## Table of content